-Updated Fiscal/Programmatic Assessments
+Updated Fiscal/ Programmatic Assessments

-- Fiscal/Programmatic assessment procedures were updated midway through FY 2020, and are currently being conducted virtually, as opposed to on-site. - TSA will now be sending vendors a list of documents that need to be pulled before the assessment, and documents will need to be submitted electronically. - Documents that would need to be submitted include but are not limited to: - A sample of employee personnel files, which include background checks, training records, new hire documentation, etc - A sample of participant files, which include authorizations, assessments, progress notes, etc - Selected timesheets - Licenses - Proof of insurance - Policies and Procedures - Selected Payroll, that must include evidence of premium pay if applicable - Bank statements to be traced to payroll - TSA reserves the right to assess providers at any time during the fiscal year, to conduct a secondary audit select a larger sample size, or to take corrective action up to termination.
+- TSA will be sending vendors a list of documents that need to be pulled before the assessment, and documents will need to be submitted electronically. - Documents that would need to be submitted include but are not limited to: - A sample of employee personnel files, which include background checks, training records, new hire documentation, etc - A sample of participant files, which include authorizations, assessments, progress notes, etc - Timesheets/EVV logs for all participants listed on sample form - Licenses - Proof of insurance - Policies and Procedures - Selected Payroll, that must include evidence of premium pay if applicable - Bank statements to be traced to payroll - After the first submission of documentation is reviewed, TSA will send a follow up corrective action letter scheduling on on-site visit to review any missing documentation. - TSA reserves the right to assess providers at any time during the fiscal year, to conduct a secondary audit select a larger sample size, or to take corrective action up to termination.